witchcraftjs/spellcraft/docs-src/DEVELOPMENT.md

 ```
 src
- ┣ defaults - default implementations for some options such as the stringifier/sorter/etc
+├─ defaults - default implementations for some options such as the stringifier/sorter/etc
- ┣ demo - the demo is set up so it can use the library straight from src, see the vite config for details
+├─ demo - the demo is set up so it can use the library straight from src, see the vite config for details
- ┣ helpers - more complex helper functions that require some parts of the manager
+├─ helpers - more complex helper functions that require some parts of the manager
- ┣ utils - small utility functions, do not require complex options
+├─ utils - small utility functions, do not require complex options
- ┣ internal - internal helpers/utils - their apis for the moment are not considered stable, many will be moved to helpers in the future
+├─ internal - internal helpers/utils - their apis for the moment are not considered stable, many will be moved to helpers in the future
- ┣ types - all the types and enums are stored here in their respective categories
+├─ types - all the types and enums are stored here in their respective categories
-tests
+└─ tests
- ┣ template.ts - the template to use for tests, just copy and rename to the name of the test + `.spec.ts`
- ┗ helpers.keys.ts
-	- contains custom pre-configured keys used in tests, they are not meant to be very realistic
+	└─ helpers.keys.ts - contains custom pre-configured keys used in tests, they are not meant to be very realistic
 			- the manager it exposes should be deep cloned in tests before modifications
 ```

 ## Demo